-Mariana Bravo is a trusted advocate and litigator who concentrates her practice on professional liability, construction, real estate, business and employment law, and personal injury disputes.
+Mariana Bravo is a trusted advocate and litigator who concentrates her practice on professional liability, construction, real estate, and business law.

 Mariana has extensive experience representing attorneys, construction companies, real estate professionals, insurance professionals, security companies, businesses and corporations before administrative tribunals, state, and federal courts.
 She also advises companies, including Fortune 500 companies, concerning risk management and business practices.
 She is a frequent speaker on professional panels.

 Mariana previously served on the Board of Directors of SCORE, a national non-profit organization, dedicated to providing mentoring and education to small businesses, including minority and diverse business owners, through its more than 10,000-person volunteer team.

 Mariana is the Firm’s Diversity and Inclusion Committee Co-chair, and heads the Firm’s Pro Bono Committee.
 She leads Carr Maloney’s participation with the Washington Lawyer’s Committee’s D.C.
 Public School Partnership Program, which partners law firms with D.C. public schools to bring mentoring, resources and programs to children.
 She actively participates in charitable events throughout the year, including the annual book drive for Turning the Page and the used clothes drive for the homeless, sponsored by Gifts for the Homeless.